A Likert Scale is widely used to compare and measure the opinions and attitudes of a particular population of people.

 It requires your target respondents to simply select their responses from a set of options.

-The scale provides responses you can easily analyze using statistical techniques, such as mean and standard deviation.
+The Likert scale provides responses you can easily analyze using statistical techniques, such as mean and standard deviation.

 This can help you understand how attitudes or opinions have evolved within the target market or the workplace.

-Likert Satisfaction Survey is designed to measure subjective opinions and attitudes, rather than objective facts.
+This Scale is designed to measure subjective opinions and attitudes, rather than objective facts.

 For instance, you can use the scale to gather the opinions of your team about the newly established healthcare insurance scheme.